weiserlab/ambuj/cs4222_assignment2.md

 **Total Marks: 70 (7% weightage for CS4222/CS5422)**

 This is an **INDIVIDUAL** assignment.
-**Important: We will check for code similarity and potential cases of plagiarism, including if ChatGPT has been used to write code**
+**Important: We will check for code similarity and potential cases of plagiarism** **Important: Please dont use ChatGPT to write code for this assignment **

 ### Overview